-Effectiveness and Impact for Students (Q1)
+Effectiveness and Impact for Students

-The subcommittee finds that the CSGF program has had a significant and sustained impact on filling critical workforce needs in computational science.
-CSGF has increased the number and quality of computational scientists through its support of graduate students over the past decade, and indeed, since its inception.
-The 2022 [1] and 2017 [2] longitudinal studies of CSGF recipients highlight benefits that students received from their participation.
-Significantly, the percentage of alumni who report that CSGF participation played a major role in each of the top benefits of the program increased - beyond already lofty numbers - from the 2017 to 2022 studies as shown in Figure F1.
+The subcommittee finds that the CSGF program has had a significant and sustained impact on the growing number of students it has supported since its inception.
+The 2022 [R1] and 2017 [R2] longitudinal studies of CSGF recipients highlight several benefits that students received from their participation.
+Significantly, the percentage of alumni who perceive that CSGF participation played a major role in each of the top benefits of the program increased - beyond already lofty numbers - from the 2017 to 2022 studies as shown in Figure F1.